paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-415-pricing.md

 (3) an individual who is at least 65 years of age.

-(4) an individual who has severely impaired vision or hearing or another physical or mental handicap and an accompanying attendant needed by that individual.
+(4) an individual who has severely impaired vision or hearing or another physical or mental disability and an accompanying attendant needed by that individual.

 ### Statutory Notes